Understanding cCMV and Why Early Hearing Monitoring Matters

 ongoing monitoring is important.

-experiencing hearing loss or communication delays.
+loss or communication delays.
+Through comprehensive

-and language services, and early communication
+hearing evaluations, speech and language services, and

-critical early years of development.
-“Several families
+need during the critical early years of development.

-impacted by CMV receive intervention services with
+“Several families impacted by CMV receive intervention

-HEAR Wisconsin therapists.
-Screening for CMV at birth
+services with HEAR Wisconsin therapists.
+Screening for

-access to hearing-loss-specific services that can
+medical care, and access to hearing-loss-specific

-significantly improve outcomes,” says Amy Peters Lalios, M.A., CCC-A LSLS CERT.
+services that can significantly improve outcomes,” says Amy Peters Lalios, M.A., CCC-A LSLS CERT.
 AVT, Director of Kellogg Child & Family Program, Audiologist, Listening & Spoken Language Specialist,, Certified Auditory-Verbal Therapist

 Early identification of hearing changes allows families and providers to take steps that support listening, language development, and overall communication skills.
 Our clinicians partner with pediatricians, families, and community providers to monitor hearing and provide individualized recommendations when concerns arise.